vuejs/pinia/packages/docs/core-concepts/actions.md

 }
 ```

-## Usage with the options API
+## Usage with the Options API

-If you are not using the composition API, and you are using `computed`, `methods`, ..., you can use the `mapActions()` helper to map actions properties as methods in your component:
+If you are not using the Composition API, and you are using `computed`, `methods`, ..., you can use the `mapActions()` helper to map actions properties as methods in your component:

 ```js
 import { mapActions } from 'pinia'